Sauber C9: Achievements

 The Sauber C9 did not enjoy a lot of success in 1987, its first season, finishing on only three occasions.
 The car's speed potential was made clear when Johnny Dumfries set a lap record at Le Mans before retiring with gearbox failure.
 Mike Thackwell also took pole position at Spa.
 Schlesser won the final race of the year, the non-championship Nurburgring Supercup, which was the only win in an otherwise bleak season for the Swiss-German team.

 The C9 won five races in the 1988 World Sportscar Championship, showing much-improved reliability and placing second in the overall standings behind the winning Silk Cut Jaguar team.
 Drivers Schlesser, Baldi and Mass finished second, third and fifth respectively behind Jaguar's Martin Brundle in the driver's championship.
 In the 1989 World Sportscar Championship, the Sauber C9 won all except the second race at Dijon Prenois, where they were defeated by the Joest Porsche 962 of Bob Wollek and Frank Jelinski.
 Sauber drivers also filled the top four spots in the drivers standings with Schlesser winning the championship outright.
 High performance was only one notable aspect of the C9s ability; its reliability was another.
 The car failed to finish only twice in the 1989 season but on both occasions, the race was won by the other team car.

 Reaching 400 km/h (248.0 mph) during the qualifying sessions of the 1989 24 Hours of Le Mans, the Sauber C9 proved to have one of the highest top speeds in the history of the competition at Le Mans.
-The C9's mark was only exceeded by the WM Peugeot P88, which achieved a speed of 405 km/h (251.1 mph) in the 1988 race.
+The C9's mark was only exceeded by the WM Peugeot P88, which achieved a speed of 405 km/h (251.1 mph) in the 1988 race, however both of these cars were purpose built to achieve a top speed record, with one vehicle retiring after only 13 laps, in stark contrast to the C9's bulletproof reliability over the whole of the 24 hours.
 These speeds led to the introduction of two chicanes on the Mulsanne Straight from 1990 onwards.

+Legacy

+The car was awarded as Autosport Awards Racing Car of the Year for 1989.

+The C9 appears in numerous video games including Gran Turismo and Forza Motorsport.